8. 7 Randomised, double-blind, placebo-controlled trials

 Blinding (sometimes called ‘masking’) is the term to describe a doctor, patient or researcher not knowing which study group a patient has been assigned to.

-A blinded study is where the patient doesn’t know which group they are in, or which treatment they are getting.
+A blinded study is where the participant doesn’t know which group they are in, or which treatment they are getting.

-A double-blinded study is where neither the doctor nor the patient know which group the patient is in.
+A double-blinded study is where neither the doctor nor the participant know which group the patient is in.

 Blinding prevents different care or treatment being given based on the personal beliefs of either the doctor or patient.